FinlayDuff/Dissertation/data/README.md

 # Datasets
-## 1. FA-KES
->We have produced a labeled dataset that presents fake news surrounding the conflict in Syria.
-The dataset consists of a set of articles/news labeled by 0 (fake) or 1 (credible).
-Credibility of articles are computed with respect to a ground truth information obtained from the Syrian Violations Documentation Center  (VDC).
-In particular, for each article, we crowdsource the information extraction (e.g., date, location, Number of casualties) job using the crowdsourcing platform Figure Eight (formally CrowdFlower).
-Then, we match those articles against the VDC database to be able to deduce whether an article is fake or not.
-The dataset can be used to train machine learning models to detect fake news.

-The dataset can be accessed [here](https://zenodo.org/records/2607278)

 ## ReCOVery News Data
 > Samples of all news articles collected from 22 reliable and 38 unreliable websites.
 A repository designed and constructed to facilitate research on combating such information regarding COVID-19.